lokesh-3s/satelliteimage-change-detection/README.md

    npm run dev
    ```
    Frontend will run on `http://localhost:5173`

+If you change `.env` in `client/` or `server/`, restart the respective dev server so the values are reloaded.

+Quick troubleshooting:
+- Invalid or restricted Google Maps key will produce an "InvalidKeyMapError" in the browser console and the maps will not initialize.
+Verify the full key (no truncation), API enabled, and allowed referrers.
+- If `window.google` is undefined but you don't see InvalidKey errors, ensure the Maps script is loaded before code that accesses `google.maps`.
+Use a script loader or a React loader hook (e.g. `@react-google-maps/api`).

+Development tips:
+- To test payments use Stripe test keys only.
+Do not use live keys in local development.
+- To preview frontend static assets (including the demo video) you can use Vite's dev server or `npm run preview` after building.

 3. **Access the Application**
    Open your browser and navigate to `http://localhost:5173`